alan-turing-institute/data-safe-haven/docs/index.md

 ## Documentation structure

-The documentation for this project covers into several different topics.
+The documentation for this project covers several different topics.
 You can read them through in order or simply jump to the section that you are most interested in.

 - [**Introduction**](introduction/index.md)